 Diversification: CREATEX turns a crisis into an opportunity

-Ten years ago, Rouached took early retirement from his role as manager of the Tunisia’s state-owned phosphates producer Compagnie des Phosphates de Gafsa, to establish the family-run business.
+In 2011, Said Rouached took early retirement from his role as manager of Tunisia’s state-owned phosphates producer, Compagnie des Phosphates de Gafsa, to establish a family-run business located in Gafsa in south-west Tunisia.

-“We launched CREATEX just after the Revolution, a critical and very unstable period.
-However, we managed to negotiate a contract with a major Italian fashion brand, thanks to our seriousness and quality control.
-2020 brought us new challenges: to succeed in the transition from subcontracting to our own production with the support of the Mashrou3i Project.”
+“We launched Createx just after the Revolution, a critical and very unstable period.
+However, we managed to negotiate a contract with a major Italian fashion brand, thanks to our seriousness and quality control.”

 CREATEX invested 100,000 TND in the acquisition of new equipment, enabling it to manufacture and screen print aprons and work clothes to meet the needs of schools, health facilities and clinics in the regions of Gafsa and Sidi Bouzid.
 It also integrated new digital tools and software into production.
 When engaging with customers, the company is now able to present digital models of designs, facilitating negotiations.